google/googletest/README.md

 **Future Plans**:
 * 1.8.x Release - [the 1.8.x](https://github.com/google/googletest/releases/tag/release-1.8.1) is the last release that works with pre-C++11 compilers.
 The 1.8.x will not accept any requests for any new features and any bugfix requests will only be accepted if proven "critical"
 * Post 1.8.x - work to improve/cleanup/pay technical debt.
 When this work is completed there will be a 1.9.x tagged release
-* Post 1.9.x googletest will follow [Abseil Live at Head philosophy](https://abseil.io/about/philosophy)
+* Post 1.9.x google test will follow [Abseil Live at Head philosophy](https://abseil.io/about/philosophy)

 Welcome to **Google Test**, Google's C++ test framework!